Hearing Instrument Specialist

 Before leaving, submit examination materials, including examination booklet, Scantron sheets and spoiled Scantron sheets.
 When returning these materials, only one examinee at a time can be checked out; please be patient while waiting.

 If an examination review is requested after marks are posted, contact your teacher.
 Examination/test marks are usually posted within two weeks from the date of writing.
-The final examination results will be posted earlier.
-It is each student's personal responsibility to obtain his/her own mark from the bulletin board posting.

 Guidelines for Tests/Exams

 - Students arriving late to write tests will not be granted an extended time for writing.
 The test must be completed within the scheduled timeframe.

 - Requests for review of test papers may be arranged with individual instructor(s) within two weeks of writing the test and not immediately prior to supplemental work.
 Final exams will not be reviewed with the student.

 - Be sure to follow the directions accurately for completion of the Scantron General Purpose Answer Sheet.
 Students will be responsible for their own errors.

 - Accommodations in the examination procedure are made by Accessibility Services for students, as prescribed.
 No dictionary or any other accommodation will be made for ESL students.